Have you heard the quote “Death by PowerPoint”?

 There are bad PowerPoints, and Great PowerPoints, there are bad presentations/speakers and Fantastic presentations/speakers.
 If you are using PowerPoint for a workshop, course, seminar, webinar, lecture, or presentation, try to always include variety of mediums and try to make it more engaging and interesting!
 You can still use flip-charts, props, activities, but don’t through out the PowerPoint because many people aren’t using this tool to it’s full capacity.
 This tool is in your hands – use it well!

 An important announcement to all of you responsible for a PowerPoint presentation: please give it a tune-up or make-over.
-Use these tips, attend my upcoming workshop, hire help from a content creator (myself or someone else), and help represent this valuable tool, the way it should be represented.
+Use these tips, attend an upcoming learning experience, or hire help from a content creator (myself or someone else), and help represent this valuable tool, the way it should be represented.
 If you are a professional speaker charging for keynotes, do your slides represent what you are charging for your talk?

 PLEASE help your PowerPoint slides and you will be helping all of those who want to hear your message AND those who don’t want to be there, but you can change their minds!